The Church as Community ... we are all in the one boat together ... an icon of the Church by Matthew Garrett

 Jean Vanier, Community and Growth (New York, Paulist Press, 1989).

-Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute, Dublin.
-This essay is based on notes prepared for a lecture first delivered to Year I students on the M.Th. course on Sunday, 19 September 2010.
+Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute, Dublin.
+This essay was distributed to Year I MTh students on Sunday 18 September 2011 and draws extensively on material first used in a lecture on Sunday, 19 September 2010.